What is Going on with the Pastors in America?

 Remember, Pride and Arrogance will be the diving board that will spring the pastor into the pool of sin and cause a church to fight amongst themselves!

-Out of the 1050 pastors we surveyed during two pastors conferences held in Pasadena, California, 825, or 78% (326 in 2005 and 499 in 2006) said they were forced to resign from a church at least once.
+Out of the 1050 pastors, we surveyed during two pastors conferences held in Pasadena, California, 825, or 78% (326 in 2005 and 499 in 2006, This is a small local sampling to assess causes and motivations, not necessarily indicative of a national sampling.) said they were forced to resign from a church at least once.
 Sixty-three percent (63%) said they had been fired from their pastoral position at least twice.
 In the survey, we asked why they were fired-from the reasons given by the church board versus what they felt the reason was.
 We laid out 15 categories with a blank space to fill out what we may have missed: poor leadership, conflict with key staff or lay leadership, gossip, lack of funding, doctrinal divide, hardship on family, not connecting with membership, power plays, church council refusing to resolve conflict, resistance to their teaching, resistance to their leadership style or vision, failure to teach biblically, poor people skills, failure to follow job description, inappropriate relationship, or other sin.
-They gave us a top five main explanations on a scale of one to five, with few (8%) reporting on any of the other categories.
+They gave us a top five main explanations on a scale of one to five, with a few (8%) reporting on any of the other categories.
 These stats are based on number one response; at the same time, over 70% of pastors stated three of these five reasons.
 Here is the order (these findings have been retested and back up in internet polls done since 1998, and church survey studies done since 1980:

 - Four hundred twelve (412 or 52%) stated that the number one reason was organizational and control issues.
 A conflict arose that forced them out based on who was going to lead and manage the church-pastor, elder, key lay person, faction, ...